 \begin{proof} It remains to prove the assertion on the moduli space $\mathcal{M}_{1,2,1}$.
-We identify this moduli with the moduli space of sextic curves with a node and a line through the node which is bitangent to the sextic.
-Imposing a node and the conditions of tangencies are linear conditions on the space $H^{0}(\PP^{2},\OO_{\PP^{2}}(6))$ of sextic curves, thus the moduli of such curves is unirational. \end{proof}
+We identify this space with the moduli space of sextic curves with a node and a line through the node which is bitangent to the sextic.
+The imposition of a node and the tangency conditions are linear conditions on the space $H^{0}(\PP^{2},\OO_{\PP^{2}}(6))$ of sextic curves; thus the moduli space of such curves is unirational. \end{proof}

-\subsection{The lattice $S_{1,3,1}$}
+\subsection{The lattice $\boldsymbol{S_{1,3,1}}$}